FractalVoyager/FractalVoyager/README.md

   - then make it so the controls take the rest of the possible width DONE
 - on terminal resize (or screen resize)... update sizes of cans DONE
 - shrink text boxes horizontally DONE
-- fix error that everything fails if screen is a square "or less" canvcomponent line 54
+- fix error that everything fails if screen is a square "or less" canvcomponent line 54 DOING
 - when extra vertical space.... extra space should be inbetwen controls and terminal, not headeer and controls, or increasing all spacing
 - when extra horizontal space... either max options longer, or keep download button to the left DONE
 - when height of options will overflow screen size.... popup modals